asg2287/Pride-and-Prejudice-Statistical-Analysis/README.md

 # Multi-Dimensional Statistical Analysis of Jane Austen's *Pride and Prejudice*

-Developed by **Alexander Georgiev** *Undergraduate Research Fellow, Columbia University* *Project Advisors: Professor Sharon Marcus (Orlando Harriman Professor of English & Comparative Literature)*
+Developed by **Alexander Georgiev**
+*Undergraduate Research Fellow, Columbia University*

 This repository houses the end-to-end computational pipeline and R implementation scripts used to model Jane Austen's *Pride and Prejudice* as a closed, signal-processing system.
-By translating textual attributes into multi-dimensional coordinates, this project maps the hidden narrative regularities, character hierarchies, and formal constraints governing the novel's structure.
+By translating textual attributes into multi-dimensional coordinates, this project analyzes hidden narrative specifics, character hierarchies, and formal constraints governing the novel's structure.

 ---